Help Your Agent Website Get Found More

 LinkedIn: Place to join groups and post reports, pieces of content, and other articles that make you look like an expert.

 Twitter: If your goal is to gain a following, you will have to tweet massively.
 This platform is a good place to give little tips about home staging for example!
 You can also use Twitter to connect with local business owners and become more well-known in your community.

-To maximize results, you should be posting 3-5 times per week of each platform you choose to go with.
+Maximize your results!
+You should be posting 3-5 times per week on each platform you choose.
 If you feel like this is something you definitely don’t have enough time to manage, we can help you.
-We offer branded, relevant data-driven video form content that not only educates your audience but also presents you as an expert in the field.
+We offer branded, data-driven video content.
+It not only educates your audience, but also presents you as an expert in the field.

 Always Update Your Agent Website

-Now, if you understand anything about SEO (search engine optimization), you know how important updating your website is.
+If you are familiar with SEO (search engine optimization), you know how important updating your website is.
+As well as making sure you properly use keywords, the design is user friendly, optimized, and ADA compliant.
 That means always adding new content to it.
 Not only is it what your website viewers want and expect, but it is also something that impacts your performance of Google search tremendously by increasing your authoritative status accordingly.